 Now is the time to make preparations for the 2020 season.
 When it comes to a hurricane, don't "wing it."
 The flooding rains, behemoth storm surges, and powerful winds can surprise even the most experienced hurricane veteran.

 Storms are unpredictable, be sure to follow our severe weather updates for up-to-date alerts from the nation's top weather and news outlets, or scroll to the bottom of this article for a live feed.

 First, let's review what transpired last year.
-The 2018 Atlantic hurricane season produced a total of 15 named storms, including 8 hurricanes.
-Two of those hurricanes, Florence and Michael, were major storms that caused devastation in the southeastern U.S.
+The 2019 Atlantic hurricane season was slightly above average, producing a total of 18 named storms, including 6 hurricanes.
+The major storms included Hurrican Dorian and Tropical Storm Imelda.